wavetermdev/waveterm/README.md

 wails3 dev
 ```

-You should see a very poorly laid out app :)
+You should see the app!

 Now to build a MacOS application: